Lesser black-backed gull: Description

 The lesser black-backed gull is smaller than the European herring gull.
 The taxonomy of the herring gull / lesser black-backed gull complex is complicated; different authorities recognise between two and eight species.
 This group has a ring species distribution around the Northern Hemisphere.
 Differences between adjacent forms in this ring are fairly small, but by the time the circuit is completed, the end members, herring gull and lesser black-backed gull, are clearly different species.

 The lesser black-backed gull measures 51–64 cm, 124–150 cm across the wings, and weighs 452–1100 g, with the nominate race averaging slightly smaller than the other two subspecies.
 Males, at an average weight of 824 g, are slightly larger than females, at an average of 708 g.
 The wing chord is 38 to 45 cm, the bill is 4.2 to 5.8 cm, and the tarsus is 5.2 to 6.9 cm.
 A confusable species is the great black-backed gull.
 The lesser is a much smaller bird, with slimmer build, yellow rather than pinkish legs, and smaller white "mirrors" at the wing tips.
 The adults have black or dark grey wings (depending on race) and back.
 The bill is yellow with a red spot at which the young peck, inducing feeding (see fixed action pattern).
 The head is greyer in winter, unlike that of the great black-backed gull.
 The annual moult for adults begins between May and August and is not complete on some birds until November.
 A partial prebreeding moult occurs between January and April.

 Young birds have scaly black-brown upperparts and a neat wing pattern.
 They take four years to reach maturity.
 Identification from juvenile herring gulls is most readily done by the more solidly dark (unbarred) tertial feathers.

 Their call is a "laughing" cry like that of the herring gull, but with a markedly deeper pitch.

 Distribution

 Lesser black-backed gulls have expanded their range westwards, first colonising Greenland in the 1980s.
-The species has not yet bred in the United States, although hybrid pairs with American herring gulls have been recorded twice.
+The species has not yet bred in an intraspecific pair in the United States; however, hybrid pairs with American herring gulls, one of which produced offspring, have been recorded twice.